coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/5-en-Modern Swift Library Architecture-2 Composition of Packages.md

-# Modern Swift Library Architecture 2: Composition of Packages
+# Modern Swift library architecture 2: composition of packages

 > NOTE:
 > This is Part 2 in a series exploring modern swift library architecture.